 So little of our communication is the language that we use.
 For example my son will know it is time to go out as soon as he sees me start to pack up our bag, or that it is dinner time when I lay the table.
-Over time I have found that the visuals which are created with my child in mind are always the most effective.
+Over time I have found that the visuals which are created with my kids in mind are always the most effective.
 Don’t get me wrong we use lots of pre-prepared visuals but for the ones we use regularly we have had to adapt to suit our needs.

 Using visual aids

 Visuals are also very useful when preparing for trips, days out or appointments.
 All businesses should think about how they can support their customers on the autistic spectrum.
-Find out more about using visuals to support customers here.

 You can buy some great visual books that are designed to support your children for things like visiting the dentist.
 Suzie Books are a great example.